-The restrictive procedures and physical interventions listed below require a PBSP as specified in this policy (see also DDA Policy 5.19, Positive Behavior Support for Children and Youth, which also lists certain protective procedures that require a PBSP).
+The restrictive procedures and physical interventions listed below require a PBSP as specified in this policy (see also DDD Policy 5.19, Positive Behavior Support for Children and Youth, which also lists certain protective procedures that require a PBSP).
 Protective restrictive procedures include, but are not limited to:

-1. Requiring a child/youth to leave an area with physical force (i.e., physically holding and moving the child/youth) for protection of the child/youth, others, or property.

-- 2. Physical restraint to prevent the free movement of part or all of the child/youth's body when the child/youth's behavior poses an immediate risk to physical safety.
+- 1. Requiring a child/youth to leave an area with physical force (i.e., physically holding and moving the child/youth) for protection of the child/youth, others, or property. - 2.
+Physical restraint to prevent the free movement of part or all of the child/youth's body when the child/youth's behavior poses an immediate risk to physical safety.
 Restraint in a prone or supine position (i.e., with the child/youth lying on the stomach or back, respectively) is prohibited.
-See also Chapter 388-148 and 388-145 WAC for requirements for licensed residential settings. - 3.
+See also WAC 388-148-0480 through 0490 for requirements for licensed residential settings. - 3.
 Mechanical restraint that limits the child/youth's free movement or prevents self-injurious behavior (e.g., a helmet for head-banging, hand mittens or arm splints for biting, etc.).
-See also Chapter 388-148 and 388-145 WAC for requirements in licensed residential settings. - a.
-A current written order from a physician or an Advanced Registered Nurse Practitioner (ARNP) order is required for use of all mechanical restraints. - b.
 Mechanical restraint in a prone position (lying on the stomach) is prohibited.

-Note: Splints applied for purposes of physical therapy or other mechanical devices used to maintain proper body posture, wheelchair safety (e.g., seat belts or chest straps), and medically necessary devices used to protect a child/youth from accidental injury (e.g., helmets for children and youth with seizures, gait belts, vehicle safety harness, etc.) or the use of car door locks for safety purposes are not considered restrictive procedures and do not require a PBSP unless there is a behavioral component.
+Note: Splints applied for purposes of physical therapy or other mechanical devices used to maintain proper body posture, wheelchair safety (e.g., seat belts or chest straps), and medically necessary devices used to protect a child/youth from accidental injury (e.g., helmets for children and youth with seizures, gait belts, etc.) or the use of car door locks for safety purposes are not considered restrictive procedures and do not require a PBSP unless there is a behavioral component.

-- 4. Specific protective physical interventions include, but are not limited to:

-- a.
-Hand, arm, and leg holds;

-- b.
-Standing holds;

-- c.
-Physically holding and moving a child/youth who is resisting; and
+- 4. Specific protective physical interventions include, but are not limited to: - a.
+Hand, arm, and leg holds; - b.
+Standing holds; - c.
+Physically holding and moving a child/youth who is resisting; and d.

-- d.
 Head holds.
 Note: Physical control of the head is permitted only to interrupt biting or self-injury such as head banging.